Penn State University Logo PNG

 Today, Penn State is one of the four major universities that has become an administrative center.
 Its branches are spread across the state and represent several fields of study, including agriculture, astronautics and marine science, medicine, law, and others.
 You can major in any of the 160 majors.
 Only the annual enrollment at the central campus of University Park reaches almost 47 thousand people, which puts this institution among the leaders.
 In total, it has almost 98 thousand students.

 In addition, the university has its own sports department, Penn State Nittany Lions, which receives excellent sponsorship support.
-Thanks to the increased attention and continued funding, members of the club have achieved great results.
+Thanks to the increased attention and continued funding, club members have achieved great results.
 Teams are in the Big Ten Conference, and members have been honored with 54 Olympic honors.

-Penn State is one of 15 universities in the United States to play Division I FBS soccer and hockey.
-The other two sports are in other conferences because they are not sponsored by the Big Ten.
+Penn State is one of 15 universities in the United States that plays Division I FBS soccer and hockey.
+The other two sports are in other conferences because the Big Ten does not sponsor them.
 They are the Eastern Intercollegiate Volleyball Association (EIVA) men’s volleyball team and the College Hockey America (CHA) women’s hockey team.
-There are also fencers that compete as independents.
+Some fencers compete as independents.

-Each entity has its own logo that reflects its individuality.
-They are linked by basic elements and a color palette that emphasizes their unity.
+Each entity has a logo that reflects its individuality.
+The logos are linked by basic elements and a color palette emphasizing unity.
 University-wide symbols represent official seals with historical motifs.
 The emblem of educational units is a shield with a mascot.
-The emblem of the sports club is the image of the Nittany lion (in this case, there are three of them).
+The sports club emblem is the image of the Nittany lion (in this case, there are three).

 What is Penn State University?